gauntface/gotest-snippets/README.md

 This VSCode extension will make it a little easier to write tests in golang by generating the majority of the boiler plate needed for common tests.

+## Installation

+To install the extension from VSCode:

+1. Press `Ctrl + P` in VSCode
+1. Enter the following: `ext install Gauntface.gotest-snippets`

+Optionally, checkout the extension on the [VisualStudio Marketplace here](https://marketplace.visualstudio.com/items?itemName=Gauntface.gotest-snippets).

 ## Snippets

 - gotest